go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### What’s PIR

 Private information retrieval refers to the **ability to query a database without revealing which item is looked up or whether it exists**, by using cryptographic primitives.
-The concept was first introduced in 1995 by [B. Chor et al](https://www.wisdom.weizmann.ac.il/~oded/p_pir.html).
+[B. Chor et al.](https://www.wisdom.weizmann.ac.il/~oded/p_pir.html) first introduced the concept in 1995.

 PIR schemes are generally divided into **single-server schemes** and **multiple-server schemes** (which allows you to remove the trust from a subset of the servers).

-In a simple single-server PIR protocol setup, a server holds an embedded database `D` represented by a `n x n` square matrix (whose elements are under a constant modulo), and a client wants to privately read the `ith` database item (`Di`, with `n` elements) without letting the server learn about `i`.
+In this research, we will look at simple single-server PIR protocol setups, where a server holds an embedded database `D` represented by a `n x n` square matrix (whose elements are under a constant modulo), and a client wants to privately read the `ith` database item (`Di`, with `n` elements) without letting the server learn about `i`.

 <br>